 Increased knowledge and capacity - for all of us - to participate in civic life - to be a better friend, neighbour, teacher and leader to and for one another.
 Inclusion strengthens connections and social cohesion in a given place, which in turn contributes to our sense of safety and belonging in the public realm, and ultimately to our overall well-being.

-Inclusion and equity go hand in hand.
+Greater equity.
 Inclusive engagement increases opportunity for everyone, in turn leading to a stronger local economy, safer more resilient neighbourhoods and sustainable equitable growth.

 WHY DOES THIS MATTER?